webaccolade/thetest/README.md

 =======

 Hi,

-this is just a simple task, it will take you just a few moments to finish
+this is a simple task, it will take you just a few moments to finish

 1. please fork this repository
 2. make necessary changes: